nplinden/PostOMC/README.md

 [3820 rows x 4 columns]
 ```

-In addition to isotopic composition, you can retrieve:
+In addition to material composition you can retrieve:

 * Reaction rates in $\mathrm{reaction}/s$ with `DepletionResults.rr(time_unit="s")`
 * $k_\mathrm{eff}$ using `DepletionResults.keffs(time_unit="s")`